Himanshu-saini-18/SimonSaysGame-JS/README.md

-# Introducing the "Simon Says" Game
+# The "Simon Says" Game